15532th/avtdl/README.md

 Livestreams on Twitcasting are particularly sensitive to network connection latency, and recording file might often end up missing fragments if connection is not good enough or server is under high load.
 Using lower quality might help.

 Ongoing livestreams also can be downloaded with [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-When specifying quality other than `best`, note that not every quality code is available on every stream, and it is better to always specify `best` as a fallback option.
+When specifying quality other than `best`, note that not every quality code is available on every stream, and it is better to always add `best` as a fallback option.

+    yt-dlp -f 220k/best https://twitcasting.tv/c:username

-Another tool for downloading livestreams only is [TwcLazer](https://github.com/HoloArchivists/TwcLazer).
+Another tool for downloading livestreams is [TwcLazer](https://github.com/HoloArchivists/TwcLazer).
 It uses different download method compared to yt-dlp, so one might serve as alternative to another when something breaks due to changes on server side.

 ##### FC2

-[fc2_live_dl](https://github.com/HoloArchivists/fc2-live-dl) allows downloading FC2 livestreams.
+[fc2_live_dl](https://github.com/HoloArchivists/fc2-live-dl) can be used for downloading ongoing FC2 streams.
 Default options are good for most cases:

     fc2-live-dl {url}

 Comes with [autofc2](https://github.com/HoloArchivists/fc2-live-dl#autofc2) script, that allows to continuously monitor a channel and download a stream as it goes live.
-Uses configuration file in `json` format, but file structure is simple and example is provided.
-Paste config file content in any online json validator to check it for possible formatting errors.
+Uses configuration file in JSON format, but file structure is simple and example is provided.
+Paste config file content in any online JSON validator to check it for possible formatting errors.

 Note, that FC2 only allows a single window with particular livestream, and opening channel that is currently being downloaded in a browser will result in error and is likely to interrupt download.

 ##### Youtube community posts

 avtdl supports saving community post text in file natively, but as alternative, this fork of [youtube-community-tab](https://github.com/HoloArchivists/youtube-community-tab) might be used.
 It comes with `ytct.py` script that allows to download either a specific post by direct link or all new posts on a channel.
-Posts are stored in `json` format, which can be rendered to human-readable text files with third party [ytct-convert.py](https://gist.github.com/15532th/111c8b32e5d82112379703f3eab51e49) script.
+Posts are stored in JSON format, which can be rendered to human-readable text files with third party [ytct-convert.py](https://gist.github.com/15532th/111c8b32e5d82112379703f3eab51e49) script.